If the word ‘activism’ in conjunction with your business sparks concern, listen up:

 How can leaders harness the energy of employee activists to reach sustainability goals?

 Second, take advantage of the many forms of technology that help to invite more open collaboration and align entire companies on the key issues that employee activists are raising.
 Use digital surveys and message boards, or build a comments or sustainability forum into your company intranet to actively encourage opinion sharing.
-Of course, there’s also Pawprint for Business, which allows you to measure your workforce’s efforts and creativity when it comes to smashing those sustainability goals.
+Of course, there’s also Pawprint, which allows you to measure your workforce’s performance when it comes to smashing those sustainability goals.